pelegred/learn-github/docs/learn-git.md

 ## setup

-- create github account
 - install git
-- on terminal configure github to identify you as author
+- on terminal configure git to identify you as author

 ```
 // check